• Hi!

 The George Washington University Regulatory Studies Center, Washington DC

-• Collaborate with interdisciplinary faculty and scholars to produce peer-reviewed journal articles, using empirical econometric analyses to study regulatory impact analysis, bureaucratic behavior, and public participation in regulatory processes in the U.S., China, and other countries.
+• Collaborate with interdisciplinary faculty and scholars to produce peer-reviewed journal articles, including using empirical econometric analyses to study regulatory impact analysis, bureaucratic behavior, and public participation in regulatory processes in the U.S., China, and other countries.

 • Conduct applied policy-oriented research and write policy briefings, commentaries, and analytical reports on recent regulatory developments, including the revised Circular A-4, the semiannual Unified Agenda, and daily federal rulemaking activities.